Ab initio Quantum Simulation of Strongly Correlated Materials with Quantum Embedding: Introduction

 Despite the progress in molecular systems, algorithmic development in quantum simulation of materials is still in the early stage.
 Such studies could greatly enhance the capability of a quantum computer in solving both fundamental and industrial challenges, such as the understanding of unconventional superconductivity~\cite{HighT_superconductivity1} and the optimization of heterogeneous catalysis~\cite{deutschmann2013modeling,Bruix2019}.
 Nonetheless, quantum simulation of periodic systems remains challenging in the foreseeable future.
 The primary challenge to \textit{ab initio} simulation of periodic systems on a quantum computer has its root in the necessity of approaching the thermodynamic limit~(TDL) for quantitative predictions.
-This results in an extra dimension of computational variable compared to their molecular counterparts, thus demanding numerous qubits.
-So far, most of the current studies have been limited to toy models of simple solids like hydrogen chain with a minimal basis set~\cite{yamamoto2021quantum,fan2021equation,liu2020simulating,manrique2020momentum, mizuta2021deep,yoshiokaVariationalQuantum2022}.
+This results in an extra dimension of computational variables compared to their molecular counterparts, thus demanding an impractically large number of qubits.
+So far, most of the current studies have been limited to toy models of simple solids like the hydrogen chain with a minimal basis set~\cite{yamamoto2021quantum,fan2021equation,liu2020simulating,manrique2020momentum, mizuta2021deep,yoshiokaVariationalQuantum2022}.